RahulModak74/QUANTUM_GRAVITY_WITH_MW/README.md

 # QUANTUM_GRAVITY_WITH_MW
-First evet proof of quantum gravity and visualization
+First ever proof of quantum gravity and visualization